What's the story and why does it matter?

 Where and when do they strike?

-The Philippines is the first major landmass facing the Pacific typhoon belt and gets hit by an average of 20 raging storms a year.
-Vietnam, Cambodia, Thailand and Laos are often in the path of such storms.
-Beyond South-east Asia, Japan, South Korea, China and India are also prone to severe storms.
+The Philippines, being the first major landmass facing the Pacific cyclone belt, gets hit by an average of 20 raging storms a year.
+Vietnam, Cambodia, Thailand and Laos often also lie in the path of such storms.
+Beyond those countries in Southeast Asia, Japan, South Korea, China and India are also prone to being hit by typhoons.

 Typhoon season usually starts around June and peters out by November.
-But some of the strongest typhoons in recent years have hit closer to the end of the year.
+In recent years, however, some of the strongest typhoons have hit closer to the end of the year.

 What do the different category levels mean?

 The intensity of a typhoon is measured by its maximum sustained wind speed.
-But a 15 per cent increase in intensity results in a 50 per cent rise in destructive power.
+Damage caused by high winds and heavy rains, however, increases disproportionately - meaning, a 15 per cent increase in intensity results in a 50 per cent rise in destructive power.

 The most common classification method is the Saffir-Simpson scale, which categorises storms across five levels, with a Category 5 storm (sustained winds of at least 252kmh) being the strongest.

-Another classification, from the Joint Typhoon Warning Centre, defines a super typhoon as one with a sustained wind speed of at least 241kmh.
+Another classification, from the Joint Typhoon Warning Centre, defines a super typhoon as one with a sustained wind speed of at least 241kmh, which is equivalent to a strong Category 4 storm or higher on the Saffir-Simpson scale.

 Super Typhoon Goni, a Category 5 storm with gusts of up to 310kmh, is the strongest storm to hit anywhere in the world so far this year.